tsnellgrove/dark_castle3/doc/to_do.md

 - need to adjust weight correctly going up and down
 - need to grab staute (?) on way up / down?
 - or else maybe mine cart / parachute??

+Under Water:
+- treasure at bottom of old well - but need a magical way to hold your breath?

 Zork Thief = Ferret:
 - dextrous, loves colorful objects, likes to fidtet / fiddle with things, clever